pixie-io/docs.px.dev/content/en/04-tutorials/03-integrations/03-otel.md

 If you don't already have an OTel collector set up, you can follow the directions to deploy our demo collector [here](https://github.com/pixie-io/pixie-demos/tree/main/otel-collector).

-Most OTel collectors are configured to forward metrics to Prometheus or Jaeger, but our demo collector simply outputs the metrics it receives to the logs.
+Most OTel collectors are configured to forward metrics to _other tools_ such as Prometheus or Jaeger.
+For the sake of this tutorial, our demo collector simply outputs the metrics it receives to its logs.

 ## Write the PxL script